-(1) Adoption of SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements, an amendment of ARB No. 51, now a sub-topic within ASC 810-10, Consolidation, as of January 1, 2009 required the Company to report noncontrolling interests in subsidiaries (formerly reported as "minority interests").
-ASC 810-10 also required changes in

-(2) In 2011, earnings per share were impacted by a tax benefit that the Company recognized during preparation of its 2010 income tax returns.
+- (2) Adoption of SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements, an amendment of ARB No. 51, now a sub-topic within ASC 810-10, Consolidation, as of January 1, 2009 required the Company to report noncontrolling interests in subsidiaries (formerly reported as "minority interests").
+ASC 810-10 also required changes in presentation and retrospective disclosure of noncontrolling interests in the statements of income for all periods presented.
+Net income attributable to noncontrolling interests in subsidiaries of IBG LLC, which is collectively immaterial, has been reclassified from other income to net income attributable to noncontrolling interests for all periods presented. - (3) In 2011, earnings per share were impacted by a tax benefit that the Company recognized during preparation of its 2010 income tax returns.
 In connection with the special dividend paid by our Swiss operating company in December 2010, we were able to capture additional foreign tax credits, which resulted in an estimated \$0.12 increase in diluted earnings per share.